 Over the decades since the fall of the Khmer Rouge, Cambodia has gradually reestablished ties with the world community, although the country still faces problems, including widespread poverty and illiteracy.
 Prince Norodom returned to govern Cambodia in 1993, although he now rules under a constitutional monarchy.

 Pol Pot himself lived in the rural northeast of the country until 1997, when he was tried by the Khmer Rouge for his crimes against the state.
 The trial was seen as being mostly for show, however, and the former dictator died while under house arrest in jungle home.

-The stories of the suffering of the Cambodian people at the hands of Pol Pot and the Khmer Rouge have garnered worldwide attention in the years since their rise and fall, including through a fictional account of the atrocities in the 1984 movie The Killing Fields.
+The stories of the suffering of the Cambodian people at the hands of Pol Pot and the Khmer Rouge have garnered worldwide attention in the years since their rise and fall, including through the 1984 movie The Killing Fields, an account of the atrocities based on the book The Death and Life of Dith Pran by journalist Sydney Schanberg.

 Cambodia’s brutal Khmer Rouge regime.
 BBC News.

 Cambodian Genocide.
 World Without Genocide.

 The Khmer Rouge and Pol Pot’s Regime.
 Mount Holyoke College.